ghankerson/origins-conscioussness/uroboros.md

   by the strong.
 Hunger is the primer mover not sex.

 * Eating = intake, birth = output food is the content.
 Life = power = food.

+* Food symbolism as cosmic content where the uroboros consumes food in its destructive aspect (destructive in order to be creative).
+This is the uroboros as the tail-eater.
+From Sanskrit myth: *From food all creatures are produced, All creatures that dwell on earth.
+By food they live And into food they finally pass.
+Food is the chief among beings.
+Therfore they call it the panacea.
+Verily he obtains all food.
+Who worhships Brahma as food.
+For food is the chief among beings.
+Therefore they call it a panacea.
+All creatures are born of food.
+By food they continue to grow.
+Creatures feed on it, it upon creatures, Therefore it is called food.

+  Brahma arises through tapas.
+From Brahma comes food.
+From food-breath, spirit, truth,  Worlds, and in works, immortality.*

+* We can see the uroboros in creative and destructive modes.
+It creates food of itself, to feed itself, destroy itself and recreate itself - and infinite loop.
+The destruction or eating can be seen as a sacrifice to the gods.

+* We still have vestiges of these ideas in phrases we use today:
+	* "He is consumed by his work"
+	* "A consuming disease"
+	* "Eaten up with jealousy"
+	* "Death's maw"
+	* "A devouring war"

+* Vedic myth:
+  *Whatever he brought fort, he resolved to eat.
+Because he eats everything he is called infinite.
+Therefore he who knows the essence of aditi, becomes  the eater of the world; everything becomes food for him.*

+* The act of eating or inwardly digesting means to having possessing and having power over it.
+Conscious realization is eating.

+* This is expressed in Indian, Egyptian, and Christian myth.
+Liquor, fruit, herbs, water and bread appear as vehicles of immortality.
+  Psychologically, the outside content is experienced symbolically.

 One of Neumann's primary thesis' is that consciousness in the individual repeats the developmental stages of humanity (this comes right from Jung and Nietzsche).
 Whenever we speak of creation of the world, we are talking about the birth of the individual psyche.
 When we talk about the hero slaying the dragon, we are talking about the development of the individual psyche out of the collective unconscious.
 As Neumann states: ... in every individual life, consciousness re-experiences its emergence from the unconscious in the growth of childhood, and every night in sleep, dying with the sun, it sinks back into the depths of the unconscious, to be reborn in the morning and begin the day anew. *Page 18*

 This book is all myth, symbols and archetypes.
 Neumann describes symbols as coming from the collective unconscious and they are not logical or rationale.
 To